Meet Our Fellows

 - acquire new skills in leveraging social media platforms in the pursuit of these goals; and

 - assist AAAS in the development of a curriculum for the training of future cohorts of Community Engagement professionals.

 Marsha Lucas - Publications and Communications Coordinator, Society for Developmental Biology

 Marsha Lucas is the Publications and Communications Coordinator at the Society for Developmental Biology.
 She writes and edits content for the Society’s website and newsletter, helps develop educational outreach activities promoting developmental biology, and manages SDB Collaborative Resources (CoRe), an online database of images and movies for learning and teaching developmental biology.
 As a AAAS Community Engagement Fellow, she will focus on engaging the developmental biology community on two major fronts—Education and Diversity & Inclusion.

-Her goal is to use Trellis to generate dialogue within the larger developmental biology community on these issues in order to develop educational resources for teaching development and address barriers to diversity and inclusion within the developmental biology community.
-She will also develop a platform for continued mentoring within SDB’s Choose Development!
+Her goal was to use Trellis to generate dialogue within the larger developmental biology community on these issues in order to develop educational resources for teaching development and address barriers to diversity and inclusion within the developmental biology community.
+She also wanted to develop a platform for continued mentoring within SDB’s Choose Development!
 Program which matches undergraduates from underrepresented groups to labs of SDB members for multiple summers of research.

 Stephanie O'Donnell - Community Manager, WILDLABS.net, Fauna & Flora International